 Preference: As defined in RFC 3329 [21].

 Algorithm: Defines the authentication algorithm.
 The algorithm parameter is mandatory.
+The value "hmac-sha-256-128" refers to the authentication algorithm AUTH_HMAC_SHA2_256_128 defined in IETF RFC 4868 [XX].
 The value "aes-gmac" refers to the authentication algorithm ENCR_NULL_AUTH_AES_GMAC defined in IETF RFC 4543 [74].
 The value "aes-gmac- us" refers to the same algorithm with "aes-gmac" but only a different salt value generation method — "us" standing for unique salt.
 The value "null" shall only be used with encryption algorithm "aes-gcm".

 Protocol: Defines the IPsec protocol.
 May have a value "ah" or "esp".
 If no Protocol parameter is present, the value will be "esp".